 Business intelligence will help you to see meaningful data on business performance, productivity, projects and much more.
 This is a good opportunity to see the bigger picture and spot areas where things may not be performing as well as expected or hoped.
 You can then use these insights to make changes and improve business processes for the better.

 Most managers may feel they know how the business is performing, but with business intelligence, you may see trends that you didn’t even realise existed.
 This can help you see new unidentified opportunities for the future which can help to give your business an increased competitive advantage.

-An increasing number of businesses, large and small, are investing in business intelligence.
+An increasing number of businesses are investing in business intelligence.
 Not only do they need the systems in place to support their data and business intelligence, but they also need people to help convert the data into something meaningful.
 This requires skills such as analytics, data mining and reporting.